mooventhc/Customer_Segmentation/README.md

 Segmentation: Predicted segment for customers in the test set

+### Feature Engineering

+#### Handling missing values:

+- Graduated -> Based on assumption ( if homemaker, not graduated or graduated)

+- Ever Married -> Based on assumption ( if person is less than 35 they are not married ever or they have been married/sepreated now)

+- Family_size  -> Looks reasonable to fill with the median value(3)

+- Proffession and Var_1 -> 2 assumption
+                        ->Both cannot be filled based on assumption as it require mose intution of the data ( so for the time sake I'm dropping the nan)
+                        -> Filling with forwardfill,backwardfill to avoid the variation in the importance

+#### Dummies/Label_Encoding

+- Manual Encoding for -> Gender,Ever_Married,Graduated,Spending_score,Var_1(As it was better than dummies or label encoding because of the ordianl manual mapping)

+-

 ### Evaluation Metric

 The evaluation metric for this hackathon is Accuracy Score.